Categories

 Series: From Pastor’s Desk

-Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord.
-I am delighted to welcome you to another week of the year 2026.
-My prayer is that God will fulfil His good purpose for your life this year, in Jesus’ name.
+Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord and Saviour.
+It is with great delight that I welcome you to the fifth month of this year, the month of May 2026.
+My prayer is that God will always keep you from doing anything that will grieve Him and make Him change His mind about fulfilling His plans for your life, in Jesus’ name.
 Amen.

 Copyright © 2026, Reality Desk, a ministry of Alaythia Bible Church –This material is the sole property of Reality Desk.
 It may be copied for personal non-commercial use only in its entirety free of charge.
 All copies must contain this copyright notice.
 Please direct any questions you may have to pastor@abcministryng.com or call: 08037592851 (WhatsApp Number: 08146472876)